 How we can help:

 Assessment- The CDTRC Voice Assessment Clinic involves voice assessment conducted by speech pathologists and ENT specialists.
 This comprehensive service provides clients with an informed diagnosis and recommendations to improve their voice symptoms.

 Therapy- Our speech pathologists can implement a variety of techniques and approaches to help clients improve their vocal quality and achieve a more optimal pattern of voicing to meet their vocal needs.

 Brain damage following a stroke or head injury, or with a neurological disorder such as Parkinson's Disease, can cause difficulties with communication (talking, understanding, reading, writing) and swallowing.

 Our clinic provides assessment and therapy for these difficulties.

-For general enquiries or more information on the treatments we offer, please contact the clinic on 9351 9539 or firstname.lastname@example.org during business hours.
+For general enquiries or more information on the treatments we offer, or to arrange an assessment or treatment for you or your childplease contact the clinic on 9351 9539 or email@example.com during business hours.